 When you watch elite Olympic athletes compete, what characteristic do you envy most?
 Blinding speed?
 Cat-like reflexes?
 The ability to eat like a horse and not gain any weight?
-Or maybe something they possess on the inside - like self-confidence and a deep-seated belief in themselves?

 Have you ever thanked your lucky stars after a particularly good performance?
 After advancing in a big audition?
 After an extra bag of Cheetos magically drops down in the vending machine?